samivo/yawshop/README.md

 # YawShop (Yet Another Webshop)

-If you're not happy with available webshop platforms, create your own.
-Created primarily for fun and learning purposes.
+If you're not satisfied with the available webshop platforms, why not create your own?
+This project was created primarily for fun and learning purposes.

-### Currently under heavy development, and the to-do list is long.
+### 🚧 Currently under heavy development with a long to-do list.
-Dashboard has bare minimum functions to create and sell products.
+The dashboard has the bare minimum functions needed to create and sell products.

+---

 ## Features
-- **Backend API**: RESTful api.
+- **Backend API**: RESTful API.
-- **Admin Dashboard**: Dashboard for managing products, orders, and other administrative tasks.
+- **Admin Dashboard**: Manage products, orders, and other administrative tasks.
 - **Virtual Products**: Sell anything you want.
-- **Events**: Selling events made easy.
+- **Events**: Simplify selling event tickets.
-- **Giftcards**: Create and sell gift cards.
-Which be applied to virtual product or event.
+- **Gift Cards**: Create and sell gift cards, which can be applied to virtual products or events.
-- **Discounts**: Create discount for any product
+- **Discounts**: Create discounts for any product.

+---

-## Whats inside
+## What's Inside
-- **Backend**:
+### Backend:
 - C# .NET Core
 - Entity Framework Core
-  - SQL database
+- SQL Database
 - Swagger

-- **Frontend**:
+### Frontend:
 - React
 - Material-UI
 - Vite (for fast builds and development)

+---

-# TODO
+## TODO
-- Code structuring.
-Separating code for smaller units.
+- 📦 Restructure the code into smaller, more manageable units.
-- Unit testing.
-None done.
+- 🧪 Implement unit testing (none has been done yet).
-- Separating the dashboard into independent build?
+- 🔄 Decide whether to separate the dashboard into an independent build.
-- Language package for English (currently hardcoded in Finnish).
+- 🌐 Create a language package for English (currently hardcoded in Finnish).
-- dashboard pages for discounts,events, purchases, user management, front page, analytics etc..
+- 🖥️ Develop dashboard pages for:
+  - Discounts
+  - Events
+  - Purchases
+  - User management
+  - Front page
+  - Analytics
--
+  - And more...

+---

+Feel free to contribute or provide feedback! 🎉